Getting Started

 Then, link your subscription plans with sandbox monthly and yearly prices.

-Also set the default payment link at Paddle (Paddle ➔ Checkout ➔ Checkout settings) to https://example.com/subscriptions/payments/.
+Also set the default payment link at Paddle (Paddle ➔ Checkout ➔ Checkout settings) to https://example.com/paddle/payments/.
 It will redirect to the correct location based on your SaaS project if you have more than one with the same Paddle account.

-9. Create a pricing page
+9. Create a pricing page and/or purchasable product list

 {% load paddle_subscriptions_tags %}